What to See and Do in the Gardens of Villa Borghese

 Recommendations for visiting the Villa Borghese

-Here is what I consider to be the most important thing to keep in mind when visiting this park:
+Here is what I consider to be the most important things to keep in mind when visiting this park:

-- I remind you that it is a fairly large park and if you plan to walk through it, it is very important that you wear appropriate and comfortable shoes.
+- It is a fairly large park and if you plan to walk around it is very important that you wear appropriate and comfortable shoes.

-- Bring cool clothes if you go during the summer season, as it can be quite hot.
+- Bring cool clothes if you go in summer, as it can be quite hot.

 - Get a map, this will help you navigate the gardens more easily and direct you to the attractions that catch your eye.